newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/certificate-formation.md

 displayname: certificate-formation
 ---

+A **Certificate of Formation** confirms the formation of your business as one of the following:
+* Corporation
+* Limited Liability Company (LLC)
+* Limited Partnership (LP)
+* Limited Liability Partnership (LLP)

-A **Certificate of Formation** confirms the formation of your business as a Corporation, LLC, LP, or LLP, and gives it a unique 10-digit Entity ID number to keep track of your corporate (non-tax) records.
+It provides a unique 10-digit Entity ID number to keep track of your corporate (non-tax) records.

 A **Certificate of Incorporation** is the same as a Certificate of Formation.
-Out-of-state businesses will sometimes have a Certificate of Incorporation because that's the term used in that state.
+Out-of-state businesses will sometimes have this certificate because that's the term used in their state

-A **Certificate of Authority** gives permission to an out-of-state or foreign business to operate in the State of New Jersey.
+A **Certificate of Authority** permits out-of-state or foreign businesses to operate in the State of New Jersey.